No cause of death has been announced at this stage, but there has been no indication it was COVID-19 related.

 He had served teaching positions on faculty at the Royal Academy of Music, Cleveland Institute of Music, and The Juilliard School.

-“We have lost a wonderful father, husband, mensch …” Lynn's wife Helen Nightengale has today said.
+“We have lost a wonderful father, husband, mensch …” Lynn's wife Helen Nightengale said in an online statement.

-"One of the greatest joys of my life was knowing him as a dear friend and an extraordinary musician... his love of life and family was so lovely to see and his joy in making music contagious...
-I will miss him terribly and send much love to Helen and all of his children," he has said.
+"One of the greatest joys of my life was knowing him as a dear friend and an extraordinary musician.
+His love of life and family was so lovely to see and his joy in making music was contagious.
+I will miss him terribly and send much love to Helen and all of his children," Schwarz said.

 Violinist Nigel Kennedy shared with The Violin Channel, "It was during my extended sabbatical from classical music that, out of the blue, I received a letter expressing regret at my withdrawal from the classical world and generous admiration for the way I play.
 The letter was from Lynn Harrell, the greatest cellist of his generation and maybe for the last hundred years.
 This generous outreach was typical of Lynn and lead to us recording and touring duo repertoire for cello & violin around the world.